awsdocs/amazon-rds-user-guide/doc_source/USER_ConnectToMariaDBInstance.md

 You can connect to an Amazon RDS for MariaDB DB instance by using tools like the MySQL command\-line client\.
 For more information on using the MySQL command\-line client, see [mysql command\-line client](http://mariadb.com/kb/en/mariadb/mysql-command-line-client/) in the MariaDB documentation\.
 One GUI\-based application that you can use to connect is Heidi\.
 For more information, see the [Download heidi](http://www.heidisql.com/download.php) page\.
 For information about installing MySQL \(including the MySQL command\-line client\), see [Installing and upgrading MySQL](https://dev.mysql.com/doc/refman/8.0/en/installing.html)\.

 Most Linux distributions include the MariaDB client instead of the Oracle MySQL client\.
-To install the MySQL command\-line client on most RPM\-based Linux distributions, including Amazon Linux 2, run the following command:
+To install the MySQL command\-line client on most RPM\-based Linux distributions, including Amazon Linux 2, run the following command\.

 ```
 yum install mariadb
 ```

-To install the MySQL command\-line client on most DEB\-based Linux distributions, run the following command:
+To install the MySQL command\-line client on most DEB\-based Linux distributions, run the following command\.

 ```
 apt-get install mariadb-client
 ```

-To check the version of your MySQL command\-line client, run the following command:
+To check the version of your MySQL command\-line client, run the following command\.

 ```
 mysql --version
 ```

-To read the MySQL documentation for your current client version, run the following command:
+To read the MySQL documentation for your current client version, run the following command\.

 ```
 man mysql